Peruvian ironclad Independencia: Construction and career

 Independencia was built by Samuda Brothers at their shipyard in Poplar, London.
 She was laid down in 1864 and launched on 8 August 1865 and completed in December 1866.
 She had her boilers replaced in 1878.
 In February 1879, her armament was reinforced by a 9 in rifled, muzzle-loading pivot gun in the bow and a 150-pounder Parrott gun in the stern, also on a pivoting mount.

-On 21 May, she was in pursuit of Covadonga after the Battle of Iquique and attempted to ram the Chilean ship as Independencia had only hit her opponent once thus far.
-The smaller Covadonga was hugging the coastline trying to scape, the persecutor just hit a bottom rock, Independencia ran aground because an uncharted marine rock at bottom of the coastal sea.
-Covadonga turned around and came up aft of Independencia's stern and start opening fire over the sunkening ship, killing indefense tripulants swimming, until Huáscar drove off the Chilean ship.
+On 21 May 1879, she was in pursuit of Covadonga after the Battle of Iquique and attempted to ram the Chilean ship as Independencia had only hit her opponent once thus far.
+The smaller Covadonga was hugging the coastline and one of her sharpshooters shot Independencia's helmsman just as the ship began to turn.
+Without anyone at the wheel, Independencia ran aground.
+Covadonga turned around and came up aft of Independencia's stern and raked her, forcing her surrender, until Huáscar drove off the Chilean ship.
 Independencia's casualties were four dead and eleven wounded; the ship was a total loss and only two 7-inch guns could be salvaged.
 Huáscar loaded Independencia's crew aboard and blew up the wreck and set it on fire to prevent her capture.